Battleship (film): Video game

-A video game based on the film, titled Battleship, was released on May 15, 2012 to coincide with the film's international release.
-The game was published by Activision and developed by Double Helix Games for PlayStation 3, Wii, and Xbox 360, and developed by Magic Pockets for Nintendo 3DS and Nintendo DS.
+A video game based on the film, titled Battleship, was released in May 2012, to coincide with the film's international release.
+The game was published by Activision and developed by Double Helix Games for PlayStation 3 and Xbox 360, and developed by Magic Pockets for Nintendo Wii, Nintendo 3DS, and Nintendo DS.

 Board game

-Hasbro released several new editions of the classic board game, including an update to the regular fleet-vs.-fleet game and a "movie edition", featuring the alien vessels and a card-based play mode.
+Hasbro released several new editions of the classic board game, including an update to the regular fleet versus fleet game and a "movie edition", featuring the alien vessels and a card-based play mode.